G-Research/dgraph-lanl-csr/README.md

 - [Spin-up Dgraph cluster](#serve-the-graph)
 - [Example queries for Dgraph](#querying-dgraph)

-The graph has the following schema.
+The graph has the following schema:

 ![...](schema.png)